Hannahnv/D3-visualization/README.md

 # D3 Visualization

 This repository contains interactive data visualizations built using D3.js.
-The project aims to provide insightful and dynamic representations of charts.
+The project aims to provide insightful and dynamic representations of charts for data analysis and presentation.

 ## Features

-* Interactive charts and graphs
+- **Interactive Charts**: Engage with dynamic and responsive visualizations.

-* Responsive design for different screen sizes
+- **Adaptive Design**: Optimized for various screen sizes and devices.

-* Customizable visualization components
+- **Customizable Components**: Easily modify and extend visualization elements.

 ## Installation